 The Well-being at Work guide began as an idea that arose in 2019 after a number of on-campus presentations.
-The same questions surfaced across the ranks of faculty and staff, supervisors and leaders, focusing on how to create and maintain healthier, happier, workspaces and teams.
+The same questions surfaced across the ranks of faculty and staff, supervisors and leaders, focusing on how to create and maintain healthier, happier, workspaces and teams. (continue below)

 The goal of this guide is to provide evidence-based best practices in order to recruit and retain high-quality candidates and create healthier workplaces and teams, as we take care of our well-being and the well-being of each other.
 Well-being at work is important.
 It honors each employee as a complete person both inside and outside of work.
 It provides shared knowledge about workplace culture and practices that attract people to work at MSU and keep them here.
 It is a tool to use from any position when thinking about strengthening a team or a unit.

 I invite you to use this tool and to follow up by scheduling a consultation or a presentation on workplace well-being.
 Together, we can make MSU an even healthier place to create, collaborate, and produce excellence in all we do.

 I would like to thank Megan Lee for working tirelessly alongside me to make the Well-Being at Work guide a reality.
 I would also like to thank Chadelle Richardson for her contributions and the members of the MSU WorkLife Office, Health4U, EAP, Barbara Roberts, and the Provost’s Communication Team, specifically Erica Venton, for their contributions.

 To be as user-friendly as possible, these icons have been added to allow users to jump to the corresponding area of each page.

 This icon is for the At a Glance section on each page.
 These sections give the main points of the page and using this icon by clicking on it will bring the user to the corresponding At a Glance section.